ACD 506–05: Faculty Promotion

 In all cases, the final decision on hire and rank rests with the university president.

 Individuals with fixed-term faculty appointments as lecturer, clinical faculty, and research faculty are eligible for promotion in rank.
 The promotion review for fixed-term faculty is designed to ensure a fair and impartial process that is clear, unambiguous, comprehensive, and applied consistently and uniformly.
-The review is conducted in the following order, assuming each level exists: academic unit personnel committee, chair/director, college committee, supervising dean, and executive vice president and provost of the university.
-The executive vice president and provost of the university makes the final decision for promotion.
+The review is conducted in the following order, assuming each level exists: academic unit personnel committee, chair/director, college committee, supervising dean, and provost of the university.
+The provost of the university makes the final decision for promotion.

 The denial of promotion, tenure, or retention need not be construed as due to failure or poor performance on the candidate's part.
 Considerations such as the need for a different area of specialization or for a new emphasis within the unit, the lack of a continuing position, the need to shift a position or resources to another department, or the opportunity for a more vigorous program in teaching, research, or service may dictate that the individual not be retained or granted tenure.
 Insufficient evidence of or lack of proven excellence may lead to a decision to deny promotion.